maciejzgadzaj/commerce_ingenico/README.md

  - Both payment gateways support _Authorize and capture_ and _Authorize only_ transaction modes, as selected on Commerce's _Checkout flow_ configuration page.
 The _Authorize only_ transaction mode allows merchants to capture a transaction at a later time, which can be useful for avoiding refunds.

-   Note that although _Authorize only_ transaction mode is built into this module, it is not yet supported by _Drupal Commerce_ for off-site payment gateways.
-To use it, _Drupal Commerce_ needs [this pull request](https://github.com/drupalcommerce/commerce/pull/595) to be merged first.

  - Both gateways support _3-D Secure_ credit card authentication when available.

    _e-Commerce_ does the authentication by default, without any additional configuration required (if only the [credit card being used supports it](https://payment-services.ingenico.com/int/en/ogone/support/guides/integration%20guides/directlink-3-d/3-d-transaction-flow-via-directlink#comments)), while in case of [_DirectLink_ _3-D Secure_](https://payment-services.ingenico.com/int/en/ogone/support/guides/integration%20guides/directlink-3-d) needs to be enabled first on the payment gateway configuration page.